QubesOS/qubes-doc/user/advanced-configuration/salt.md

       --all              Target all non-disposable VMs (TemplateVMs and AppVMs)

-To apply a state to all templates, call `qubesctl --templates state.highstate`.
+To apply a state to all templates, call `PedOSctl --templates state.highstate`.

 The actual configuration is applied using `salt-ssh` (running over `qrexec` instead of `ssh`).